rjmags1/algorithms-practice/leetcode/7_reverse_integer.md

 ```

 ## Notes
-- This question gets a lot of hate on LC but is good for learning about 32-bit vs. 64-bit integer environments, as well as how mod and floor can be used manipulate integers as though they were a stack.
+- This question gets a lot of hate on LC but is good for learning about 32-bit vs. 64-bit environments, as well as how mod and floor can be used to manipulate integers as though they were a stack.
+Take special note of how we avoid overflow in a 32-bit environment, as well as reducing edge cases with a `neg` flag and conversion to absolute value.